robfentress/cpacc-practice/submit.md

 You may submit questions in one of three ways:
 ## 1. By submitting an issue with your question

+Submit a [proposed question issue](https://github.com/robfentress/cpacc-practice/issues/new?assignees=&labels=proposed+question&template=proposed-question.md&title=%5BQUESTION%5D).
 The requirements for the question are as follows:

 * It should be a multiple choice question
   * with four possible answers and